IgniteUI/igniteui-docfx/en/components/chip.md

 ## Chip

-[`igxChip`]({environment:angularApiUrl}/classes/igxchipcomponent.html) is a compact visual component that displays information in an oval.
-The chip component has various properties.
-It can be templated, deleted, and selected.
+[The chip component]({environment:angularApiUrl}/classes/igxchipcomponent.html) is a visual element that displays information in an oval container.
+The component has various properties - it can be templated, deleted, and selected.
 Multiple chips can be reordered and visually connected to each other, using the chip area as a container.

 ### Demo